Table of Contents Show

-- If the owner of the property is not living in the shared residence, I understand that this agreement is not enforceable concerning its owner, and will not protect me against any claims that the owner may have against myself or my roommates under our roommate contract.
+- If the property owner is not living in the shared residence, I understand that this agreement is not enforceable concerning its owner and will not protect me against any claims that the owner may have against myself or my roommates under our roommate contract.

 - The security deposit for the rental premises is ________________ Dollars ($________________) totaling ________________ Dollars ($________________) including all the roommates combined deposits.

-- The New Tenant agrees to accept responsibility for damages, which my pet(s), my guests, or that are the cause and will reimburse the other roommate(s) for the part of their security deposit withheld for these damages.
+- The New Tenant agrees to accept responsibility for damages.
+My pet(s), my guests, or that are the cause and will reimburse the other roommate(s) for the part of their security deposit withheld for these damages.

 - The total rent according to the lease agreement is ________________ Dollars ($________________) per month.
 The New Tenant agrees to pay ________________ Dollars ($________________) per month on or before the due date set forth in the lease agreement.

 - All payments will be made to __________________________.

 - The New Tenant understands that the property owner can evict all of the tenants if the landlord does not receive the rental payments in full and on time each month.

 - Utilities; The New Tenant agrees to pay 1/____ for the following utilities; _________________